toumorokoshi/transmute-core/docs/tutorial.rst

 As part of the route creation and mounting process, transmute will also add metadata that's easily discoverable.
 That metadata can be exposed as a swagger json payload.
-In addition, transmute-core bundles the swagger UI so you can view it easily and as a part of your application.
+In addition, transmute-core bundles the swagger UI so you can view it easily as a part of your application.

 This is wrapped up as a single convenience method, provided per framework.
 For flask, it's transmute_core.frameworks.add_swagger: